marcelpalomino/VideoFaceSample/README.md

 `distribute_images.py`: Shuffle and distribute images to directory structure later used by Keras' `flow_from_directory` method.

 `train_network.py`: Train simple neural network with the prepared image data.

+`use_network.py`: Check and use the network in a live video stream from webcam.